Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 ## Conclusion

-I didn't build PingPlotter in time to save me from Virgin Media, but several years later I have built [AcciPing] which I'd be happy to use to measure my latency long term, and hopefully have better luck escalating my poor latency to a friendly rep who might actually be able to do something.
+I didn't build PingPlotter in time to save me from Virgin Media, but several years later I have built [acci-ping] which I'd be happy to use to measure my latency long term, and hopefully have better luck escalating my poor latency to a friendly rep who might actually be able to do something.
 This tool for me is a bit of insurance that came with some fun code writing along the way.
-In future blog posts I plan to cover the internals of [AcciPing], the differences between it and PingPlotter and the fun of *Go*.
+In future blog posts I plan to cover the internals of [acci-ping], the differences between it and PingPlotter and the fun of *Go*.

 Thanks for reading